-I am an Afro-Futurist space sculptor, performance artist, designer, writer, and educator bridging the disciplines of site-specific sculpture, ritual, public art practice, interior design, and science fiction.
+I am an Afro-Futurist space sculptor, performance artist, designer, writer, and educator bridging the disciplines of site-specific sculpture, ritual, public art practice, interior design, ecology, and science fiction.
 I work in an interdisciplinary fashion, creating interactive objects and spaces that titillate the senses and empower those who experience them to shape their own futures.

 I believe that the intentional sculpting of space is a methodology for manifesting transformation for self, community, globe, and universe.

 Denenge Design+Studio Verto was founded in 2007 to offer specialized design services and site-specific sculpture for residential and commercial clients, bringing a holistic, solutions-based, and fine arts approach to home and commercial spaces.